 Just last year, my brother and I found and bought the very 195 used in this story and we are restoring it to key dropping condition.
 Don’t lose your keys before our plane is done or you are S.O.L.!

-Contributing writer Ross Nixon is a pilot for Hageland Aviation and only flies tricycle geared aircraft if he is paid.
+Contributing writer Ross Nixon recently began flying right seat in the Dash 8 for Era Alaska.
+He only flies tricycle geared aircraft if he is paid.
 Before flying commercially he was a police officer and a commercial harvest diver in Puget Sound.
 He lives in Anchorage, Alaska now.
 For fun he flies a Piper PA-20 and is restoring a Cessna 195.
 His writing has been published in Alaska Magazine.
 He recently finished a book on the Carla Corbus air crash tragedy that led to the development of the ELT.
 The book, Finding Carla, will be published in 2013.